Reactor Alumni Recap: Where are they now?. 12 minutes to read

 Not only were the projects successfully deployed, but they also achieved valuable results for all stakeholders across the care chain within a short amount of time.

 To name just one example, at a care home that the team piloted with, within just two weeks of using the sensory system with one of the residents, they were able to pick up falls in the room that had gone unnoticed and feed behavioural data relating to night hyperactivity back to carers.
 This intelligence was employed to personalize the care plan for the resident to prevent future falls and improve health and care outcomes for the resident.

-This year, Tendertec has focusing on making their technology market ready by increasing detection accuracy and improving user application functionality.
+This year, Tendertec has been focusing on making their technology market-ready by increasing detection accuracy and improving user application functionality.

 The team is continuously working on developing a flexible and affordably priced product that provides value across the entire range of care — from care homes, nursing homes to independent living accommodations and homecare providers.

 Tendertec is now preparing to put Tenderbox on the market within the next 6 months.
 They’re also planning to raise a new next round to expand to additional European regions and create analytics for the health industry.

 “We learned a lot at the accelerator — before we participated, we hadn’t seriously thought about how we could transition into the healthcare industry, nor did we have a completely clear picture on how to work together collaboratively with health professionals.
 At Reactor we worked with coaches to create a go-to-market strategy and understand what we needed on a certification level to succeed.
 HVL helped us sync rapidly with the healthcare ecosystem.”